zinic/crawl/core.md

 The number of health points a character can convert into action points is limited by the character's action point pool size.
 You may not convert health points into more action points than a character has room in their action point pool.

-#### Using Aspects
+#### Using Aspect Skills

-Aspects define how they are used.
-Many aspects will requires a skill check roll to determine success and degree of success or failure in both cases.
-Skill checks may have a difficulty.
-The difficulty of a skill check is represented as a number that must be overcome by the character's roll for the character to be considered successful.
+Aspects may grant skills that define how they are used.
+Many skills require a skill check: a roll using a d20.
+The outcome of this roll is used to determine success of the skill and the degree of success or failure and degree of failure.
+Skill checks have a failure chance that represent the relative difficulty of performing the skill correctly.
+This difficulty is represented as a number that must be overcome by the character's roll for the character to be considered successful.

 This roll may be modified from several sources including: magic, equipment and other aspects.

-Character aspects may have an action point cost associated with them.
+Lastly, all skills have an action point cost associated with them.

 Only when characters are in initiative do action point costs matter.
-Outside of initiative, all aspects may be utilized with the aciton point cost being a guide to how long it may take the character - this is at the game masters discretion!
+Outside of initiative, all skills may be utilized with the action point cost becoming a guide to how long it may take the character - this is at the game masters discretion!

-### Check Difficulty
+### Skill Check Difficulty

 Certain game actions are represented as a skill check: a challenge that a character must attempt to defeat with a roll.
 Each check must either be related to an acquired aspect or to one of the three core character aspects.